 Image: Different technologies are utilized at different stages of the buyer's journey.

-Determining the ROI for the channels at the start of the journey is challenging but necessary.
-When counting the ROI of these channels, you have to go backwards on the buyer's path and see what percentage has advanced from one stage to the next.
-This will give you a clear picture on how efficiently your investments in, for example, Facebook content marketing are being returned to you.
+Determining the ROI of your channels from the outset is challenging but necessary.
+A tip to make it easier: you need to go backwards on the buyer's path and see what percentage has advanced from one stage to the next.
+These steps will give you a clear picture of how efficiently your investments in, for example, Facebook content marketing are being returned to you.

-You should also direct your gaze into the future.
-Predicting the future is never an exact science.
-However, keeping a close eye on analytics and utilizing different scenario tools can help you find out which channels are most likely to produce the most revenue in the future.
+Also, what about the future?
+ROI, unfortunately, cannot predict if your actions will keep on performing well later, but keeping a close eye on analytics and utilizing different scenario tools can help you find out which channels are most likely to produce the most revenue in the future.

 Grow ROI with marketing automation

 How to use marketing automation for increasing your ROI?
-Read our comprehensive 18-page guide on marketing automation and increase the profit margin of your marketing actions!
+Read our guide on marketing automation and discover seven marketing automation examples to inspire your next campaign!